saulpw/readysetdata/README.md

 - curated and cleaned datasets: quality over quantity
 - all tools and pipelines are streaming: first results are available immediately
 - fields and units are clearly labeled and properly-typed
-- data is output in immediately usable formats (Parquet, Arrow, DuckDB)
+- data is output in immediately usable formats (Parquet, Arrow, DuckDB, SQLite)
 - datasets conform to reasonable standards (UTF-8, RFC3339 dates, decimal lat/long coords, SI units)

 # Setup